ruddycase/playlist_org/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/ruddycase/playlist_org/issues).Provide the following information:
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/ruddycase/playlist_org/issues).
+Create a suggestion by filling in [the template][feature-request].

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.